7 Ways to Protect Against Gum Disease

 4. A Healthy Diet

-Staying hydrated is necessary for preventing gum disease, as well as promoting overall health.
+Staying hydrated is necessary in preventing gum disease, as well as promoting overall health.
 Drinking plenty of water produces more saliva which helps fight off bacteria that can cause gum infection.

 7. Dental Sealants

-Our gum disease dentists in Canton, MI have years of experience helping patients fight periodontal disease.
-If you want a healthier smile request an appointment with Hometown Dental.
-Give our office a call at (734) 667-4941.
+Our gum disease dentists in Canton, MI, have years of experience helping patients fight and successfully manage this harmful condition.
+If you want a healthier smile, call Hometown Dental today at (734) 667-4941 or contact us online.